-Planning an event during IACP 2017?
+Planning an event during IACP 2018?
 We are here to help!
 Please read the guidelines below and check back here in early 2018 when CERF submissions open.

 The Convention Event Request Form (CERF) was designed to help organizations, exhibitors, and sponsors obtain meeting space at official IACP conference hotels.
 If you are attending IACP 2018 and are interested in holding a meeting, meal function, or hospitality suite in conjunction with IACP 2018, you must complete a CERF in order for us to assist you in your planning and proper inclusion in the IACP 2018 program.* A form must be completed for each event.
 If an event is multi-day, a form must be submitted for each day of the event.

 *In order for your event to be listed in the IACP 2018 printed program, submissions must be received by August 17, 2018.
 Any submissions received after August 17 will only be reflected online and in the mobile app.

 Once the CERF has been submitted, IACP staff will review the request to ensure it abides by the rules and regulations listed below.
 Once the request is reviewed and approved, it will then be sent to the selected hotel.
 A representative from the hotel will then contact you and work directly with you on the specifics of your event.

 If at some point there are any changes to your event (i.e. time, location) and you need those changes to be reflected in the program, a link is included at the bottom of the confirmation email allowing you to edit your original request.
 You may also forward the confirmation email you received when you submitted the CERF to firstname.lastname@example.org, clearly indicating what changes need to be made.
 Please do not complete another CERF.